krishaamer/green-filter-research/research/literature/design.md

 The literature on *nudge* is wide, as researches try to find ways to affect human behavious towards sustainability.
 Some notable examples: – Eriksson et al. (2023) – Acuti et al. (2023) – Perez-Cueto (2021) – Wee et al. (2021) – Guath et al. (2022) – Berger et al. (2022)

+Google and X have offered the “Green Filter” on Maps, Flights, etc. What if there was a “Green Filter” on every product everywhere?

 ## Conclusion {#conclusion}

-In unison, the technologies and practices reviwed above move us closer to enabling *realtime ESG*: up-do-date transparent information about how our product are produced.
+A wide range of legislative proposals, targets, organisations, and goals already exists across Europe.
+Upcoming laws will harmonize approaches to sustainability and raise standards for all members countries, in turn influencing producers who wish to sell in the EU common market.
+In unison, the reviewed technologies and practices move us closer to enabling *realtime ESG*: up-do-date transparent information about how our product are produced.
 Realtime ESG is neccesarly a building block to enable consumers and investors make more accurate, real-world purchase decisions.

 # References {#references .unnumbered}